 Using LandScale to Support Collaborative Action

-Furthermore, the plan suggests that the livestock sector adopt waste management and sustainable farming practices to reduce impacts on water quality and quantity.
-Sustainable farming practices can allow farmers to set aside a portion of their farm area for restoration or conservation, which can provide buffer zones such as riparian forests that help decrease the risk of flooding and drought by releasing water into rivers more slowly compared to deforested areas.
-These forest patches also play a particularly important role in filtering pollutants that wash into the water from agricultural land through the surface and groundwater.
+The assessment also highlighted livestock areas that should adopt more sustainable farming practices to improve water quality and quantity.
+Sustainable farming practices can allow farmers to set aside a portion of their farm area for restoration or conservation.
+These buffer zones help decrease the risk of flooding and drought by releasing water into rivers more slowly than deforested areas.
+Forest patches also play a crucial role in filtering pollutants that wash into the water from agricultural land through the surface and groundwater.

 Tracking Progress and Impact

 To fund these improvements, the action plan developed by IUCN and Agua Tica encourages water companies to introduce a new water tariff.
 The funds collected through the tariff can be used to incentivize good agricultural practices, as well as forest conservation and regeneration.

 Water companies will use assessment results to gain support for the tariff and provide evidence to their customers that the tariff contributes to improvements in restoration.
 Using LandScale, landscape stakeholders, such as livestock and coffee farmers, can also credibly report their contributions to improving the sustainability of the landscape and communicate confidently on their progress in global sustainability programs.